GAD-cell/muon-clip/readme.md

 ## Coming soon

 -Currently working on an improved version of newton-shulz orthogonalization based on [Accelerating Newton-Shulz Iteration](https://arxiv.org/pdf/2506.10935v1) paper \
--Multi-gpu support based on [distributed muon](https://arxiv.org/html/2502.16982v1) -Notebooks for training and distributed training with MuonClip
+-"Zero stage 1" like optimization based on [distributed muon](https://arxiv.org/html/2502.16982v1) -Notebooks for training and distributed training with MuonClip